We have compiled a list of questions and answers related to the impact of the ongoing Coronavirus (Covid-19) outbreak on CapMan.

 10. What is the impact of the Covid-19 situation on CapMan’s infra strategies and funds?

 The asset class is relatively defensive to external shocks like pandemics, but it is not totally isolated from the general economy and society.
-The fund’s three existing assets (concession-based ferry business Norled, district heating Nydalen Energi and fiber-to-the-home platform FiberCo) are largely immune to the impact of virus in their short-to-medium term revenues.
+Three out of the fund’s four existing assets (district heating in Oslo and Loviisa and fiber-to-the-home platform FiberCo) are not strongly affected by the virus in their short-to-medium term revenues.
+Concession-based ferry business Norled has seen some impact in terms of passenger volumes and adjustments of operations.
 There are some delays in the launch of auction processes and lengthening of bilateral negotiations.
 However, it is anticipated that most counterparties will remain responsive and actively working on the projects.
-The Infra team is actively working on achieving a final close for the fund this spring.
+The Infra team is actively working on achieving a final close for the fund.

 11. What is the impact of the COVID-19 situation on CapMan’s credit strategies and funds?